BenGJ10/Machine-Learning-Projects/Olympics Medals Prediction/README.md

+# Olympic Medal Prediction

-# Project Overview
+## Overview

-Using data from historical Olympic games, We'll try to predict how many medals a country will win based on historical and current data.
+This project explores **predictive modeling of Olympic medal counts** using historical data.
+The goal is to estimate how many medals a country will win in upcoming Olympic games based on past performance and relevant country-level features.

+A **Linear Regression model** was applied to analyze the relationship between historical factors and medal counts.
+This serves as an introductory supervised machine learning project for regression tasks.

+---

-## Project Steps
+## Project Workflow

-1. Form a hypothesis.
-2. Find and explore the data.
-3. (If necessary) Reshape the data to predict your target.
-4. Clean the data for ML.
-5. Pick an error metric.
+1. **Hypothesis Formation**
+   Assumed that a country’s historical performance and attributes (e.g., past medals, participation, resources) can help predict future medal counts.

+2. **Data Collection**
+   Used the `teams.csv` dataset, containing country-level Olympic participation and medal statistics.

+3. **Data Exploration**
+   - Visualized medal distributions across countries and years
+   - Identified correlations between historical data and medal counts

+4. **Data Preparation**
+   - Handled missing values
+   - Reshaped features for regression modeling
+   - Scaled numerical features for consistency

+5. **Model Development**
+   - Implemented **Linear Regression** using scikit-learn
+   - Defined performance metric (Mean Squared Error)
+   - Split dataset into training and testing sets

-6. Split your data.
+6. **Evaluation**
-7. Train a model.

-## Installation

-* Python 3.8+
-* Python packages
-    * pandas
-    * numpy
-    * scikit-learn
-    * seaborn
+   - Measured prediction accuracy
+   - Interpreted coefficients to understand feature importance

+---

-## Files
+## Results

-1. `Medal_Predictor.ipynb` - main project code
-2. `teams.csv` - data set used in this project
+- **Linear Regression** captured general trends in medal prediction but struggled with outliers (countries with extreme medal counts like the USA, China, Russia).
+- Model performance showed that **historical medals** are the strongest predictor of future success.

-This project has been made with the help of [Dataquest](https://www.youtube.com/@Dataquestio)
+- This project highlights both the **potential and limitations** of linear models in sports analytics.

+---